-Crisis Counseling Assistance & Training Program Grants
+Crisis Counseling Assistance and Training Program Grants

 CCP services can be provided by the state, territory or tribe, or through a contract with local service providers that are familiar with the communities affected by the disaster.
-In Texas, HHS contracts with local organizations to provide these confidential, free services.
-The CCP encourages the use of mental health professionals and trained paraprofessionals, preferably people who live and work in the community and reflect its cultural makeup.
+In Texas, Health and Human Services (HHS) contracts with local organizations to provide these confidential, free services.
+The CCP encourages the use of mental health professionals and trained paraprofessionals who live and work in the community and reflect its cultural makeup.

-HHSC Grants Overview
+CCP Grants Overview

-Texas Health and Human Services develops and submits FEMA-funded CCP grant applications on behalf of HHS, local service providers and impacted communities in disaster-declared counties.
+Texas Health and Human Services (HHS) develops and submits FEMA-funded CCP grant applications on behalf of HHS Disaster Behavioral Health -Coordination (DBHC), local service providers and impacted communities in disaster-declared counties.
 Grant applications are based on local needs and developed in collaboration with service providers.

 The main goals of the CCP include: